PaoloDizon/FoodBook/README.md

 Thought it would be fun to turn it into a program where you can filter the restaurants based on what type of food they are, and/or filter based on if the restaurant is casual dining or if you would take someone out on a date/special occasion and what not.

+Uses the TkInter module for the gui.
+Uses SqLite3 because I didn't think using MySql was appropriate for a project of this size.